 There are several Medicaid Managed Care plans to choose from.
 Do your research to make sure that the plan you choose includes your preferred medical providers.

-HealthCare.gov has Special Enrollment Periods (SEP) for people who may have recently lost their employer sponsored health insurance coverage, and other qualifying life events.
+Typically, HealthCare.gov has Special Enrollment Periods (SEP) for people who may have recently lost their employer sponsored health insurance coverage, and other qualifying life events.
 You can apply for the SEP 60 days before you know your coverage will end and 60 days from the date you lost coverage.
-If you do not apply 60 days from the date your health insurance terminated, you will not be able to take advantage of the SEP.
+With the exception of President Biden's special enrollment period for the Affordable Care Act from February 15 until May 15, 2021, if you do not apply 60 days from the date your health insurance terminated, you will not be able to take advantage of the SEP.

 Three-quarters of NH residents insured through the Marketplace qualified for financial assistance.
 There are two types of assistance available, depending on your income level.
 Premium Tax Credits are available to help offset premium costs, based on a sliding scale that goes up to 400% of the federal poverty level.
 Cost Sharing Reductions lower the amount of out-of-pocket costs, such as deductibles, copayments, and coinsurance, a person or family must pay.
 These discounts are available for households with an income up to 250% of the federal poverty level, but can only be used with Silver level plans bought on HealthCare.gov.
 After completing an application on HealthCare.gov, you will learn how much assistance you qualify for, based on your tax household income.